johannst/AsyncCmdProcessor.vim/README.md

 ## AsyncCmdProcessor.vim

-This is a small plugin for vim 8.0+, which manages to run commands asynchronously and reports the output in a vim buffer.
+This is a small plugin for vim 8.0+ which manages to run commands asynchronously and reports the output in a vim buffer.
 For simplicity the plugin allows to only run one asynchronous command at a time.

 ### Basic Usage

 The plugin exports the following command `:Async` to run jobs asynchronously.
-It can be used for example like:
+It can be used like this:
 ```
 :Async ls
 :Async scons -j16 test
 :Async find . -type f -exec grep -nHI function {} +
 ```
-The output from stdout/stderr is collected in a named buffer `async_buffer`.
+The output from stdout/stderr is collected in the named buffer `async_buffer`.

 ### Exported Keymaps